Messina Sicily, Italy Travel Guide

 Always be respectful when photographing people or inside religious sites.
 Some locations may have restrictions.

-Observe local customs to ensure a pleasant experience for everyone.
+Observe the way things are done locally to ensure a pleasant experience for everyone.

-A friendly "Buongiorno" (hello) or "Buonasera" (good night) goes a long way when interacting with locals.
+A friendly "Buongiorno" (hello) or "Buonasera" (good night) goes a long way when meeting residents.

 Navigating Messina's attractions is straightforward with available transport.